Sedge Group 4

 Common Tufted Sedge Carex elata

 Native.
 A rather local species but can be common where it occurs and East Anglia is a National stronghold.
 Favours seasonally flooded ground and wet areas along larger rivers and in fens.
 Flowers May to June, fruits June to July.
 Plants form dense tussocks, to 40cm in height.
-Leaves 3-6mm wide, up to 100cm long and arching; old leaves fraying into reticulate fibres.
+Leaves 3-6mm wide, up to 100cm long and arching, mid-green above, blue-green beneath; old leaves fraying into reticulate fibres.
 Flower spike about one seventh the length of the stem, with 1-3 male and 2-3 female spikelets.
 Male glumes obtuse at the tip and with very pale margins; female glumes obtuse to subacute at the tip and with pale margins.
 Flowers with two stigmas.
 Utricles 2.5-4mm long, broadly oval-elliptic, flattened, with beak to 0.3mm long and truncate at the tip.

 Habit